-Borno, Oyo, Delta govs, UBA GMD, 5 others to receive Zik leadership prize | Hallmarknews
+Borno, Oyo, Delta govs, UBA GMD, 5 others to receive Zik leadership Prize | Hallmarknews

 Last but not the least on the list, is Mrs Ibukun Awosika, Chairman of First Bank of Nigeria.
 She is being recognised for her commitment to entrepreneurial development and mentorship.

-“In a land that still has a lot of gender mainstreaming matters to resolve for the womenfolk, Chief Mrs Ibukun Awosika stands as a resplendent testimony to accomplished female entrprenuership.
+“In a land that still has a lot of gender main-streaming matters to resolve for the womenfolk, Chief Mrs Ibukun Awosika stands as a resplendent testimony to accomplished female entrepreneurship.

 “She comes across as an entrepreneur and leader who is solid, assured and motivational whether in the gilded halls of banking and corporate expression or in her traditional business habitats.
 As Chair of First Bank of Nigeria, she has worked with other leaders in the century-old organisation to ensure that the banking brand remains cutting edge player and indeed one that is too big, and too endowed to fail.

-“A multiple award-winning entrepreneur and first Nigerian recipient of the prestigious International Women Entrepreneurial Challenge Award, her commitment to entrepreneurial development and mentorship is simply legendary”, Utomi said.
+“A multiple award-winning entrepreneurs and first Nigerian recipient of the prestigious International Women Entrepreneurial Challenge Award, her commitment to entrepreneurial development and mentorship is simply legendary”, Utomi said.

-The formal presentation ceremony of The Year 2019 Zik Prize awards will be held on Sunday 6th December, 2020.